 The art of audio mixing is dynamic in nature.
 As technology develops and musical trends come and go, new mixing techniques are introduced and developed.
 Stereo imaging has been an important topic since the early 1970s, when nearly the entirety of monophonic master recordings converted to Stereo.
 Today’s electronic music masters may not be so rich in dynamics.
 However, they utilize stereo width extensively.
 Let’s have a look at some ways to create a healthy stereo image in our mixes.

 Despite the topic’s subjective nature, there are some general guidelines that we can use when thinking about the stereo image.

-According to commonly accepted belief, stereo width of a sound should increase with frequency.
-In other words, low frequency sounds like sub bass should be in mono, whereas higher frequency sounds like white noise should be in stereo.
+According to commonly accepted belief, the stereo width of a sound should increase with frequency.
+In other words, low frequency sounds like sub-bass should be in mono, whereas higher frequency sounds like white noise should be in stereo.

 Knowing where sounds should be placed is of no real use unless we know how to place them and adjust their stereo image.